Are the rides supported?

 Yes you may pay by check but you must still register using the online registration system.
 Please use discount code PAYBYCHECK and send a check made payable to CCSD within 1 week.
 Please mail to, CCSD, 1286 University Avenue, #268, San Diego CA 92103.

-Why does the price of registration increase in March and April?
+Why does the price of registration increase as the event gets closer

 Planning an event is much easier if people register early.
 We like to reward those who register early with a discounted Rally fee.

-I'm coming to the Rally but not riding.
+I'm coming to the Paso Robles Cycling Festival but not riding.
 Do I still have to register?

 Yes.
-The Rally registration includes many activities, including the Opening and Closing Ceremonies, Pasta Feast, Wine tasting, Social activities etc. If you are attending Rally activities you do need to register for the whole Rally.
+The event registration fee includes many activities, including the Opening and Closing Ceremonies, Pasta Feast, Wine tasting, Social activities etc. To gain access to the Paso Robles Cycling Festival you must purchase a full entry.
 There are a limited number of spots for those who live in the Paso Robles, Templeton and Atascadero areas to attend the evening celebrations only.
-These tickets may be purchased at the door on Friday, Saturday or Sunday evening.
+Please contact us for more details on this.

 Can I just register for the Velo de Femme?